6 common mistakes to avoid when submitting your Student Visa Application

 Here’s a bit more about what we do for our clients, question and answer style 🙂

 What does an education agent do?

-Education Agents provide up to date advice for the international student, act honestly, in good faith and in the best interests of the student, and understands the Australian International Education system, including the Australian International Education and Training Code of Ethics.
+Education Agents provide up-to-date advice for the international student, act honestly, in good faith, and in the best interests of the student, and understand the Australian International Education system, including the Australian International Education and Training Code of Ethics.